-Traditional cantinas are an essential part of the Mexican experience, and Guadalajara has some of the oldest and most legendary examples in the country.
-Here’s a rundown of the best watering holes in Mexico’s second-largest city.
+A visit to Mexico without a trip to a cantina would be incomplete, as traditional cantinas are an essential part of the Mexican experience.
+Guadalajara has some of the oldest and most legendary in the country, so here’s a rundown of the best watering holes in Mexico’s second-largest city.

 Founded sometime in the 1870s, La Iberia is the oldest cantina in Guadalajara, and the one most steeped in legend.
-The bar was reportedly won from its original owner in a game of poker in 1904 and is even rumored to be haunted by a former employee.
-Counted among its numerous former patrons are several bandits, including the Mexican revolutionary icon Pancho Villa.
-The cantina’s signature drink, La Batanga de Doña Chela is both refreshing and highly potent: it mixes vodka, tequila, aguardiente rum, Coca-Cola, lime and mint.
+The bar was reportedly won from its original owner in a game of poker in 1904.
+Counted among its former patrons are several bandits, including the Mexican revolutionary icon Pancho Villa.
+The cantina’s signature drink, La Batanga de Doña Chela is refreshing yet potent: it mixes vodka, tequila, aguardiente rum, Coca-Cola, lime and mint.

-This traditional and lively cantina has got it all: a solid menu, a sizeable drinks collection and a jukebox with classics from Mexico and beyond.
-Its white walls are covered with bullfighting and sports memorabilia, with a clear bias for Atlas soccer club, the hometown rivals of Guadalajara Chivas.
-Mascusia República is so authentic that it still has a gutter-like urinal beneath the bar, although thankfully today no one uses it.
+This traditional and lively cantina has got it all: a solid menu, a sizable drinks collection and a jukebox with classics from Mexico and beyond.
+The white walls are covered with bullfighting and sports memorabilia, with a clear bias for Atlas soccer club, the hometown rivals of Guadalajara Chivas.
+Mascusia República is so authentic that it still has a gutter-like urinal beneath the bar, although thankfully, today, no one uses it.

 One of the city’s most eccentric bars, what the tiny Morelias Bar lacks in size it makes up for in attitude.
 The most unusual feature of the venue is the bar festooned with a huge collection of underwear donated by patrons from far and wide.
 Part dive bar, part traditional cantina, Morelias has the liveliest and most inebriated clientele on this list.
 A great choice if you’re out to make friends.